Torahime3/FC_Freecube/README.md

 ## TODO

+- [ ] Fix the music transmitter (and maybe the entity generator and pvp areas, could not create more than one line in inventory)
-- [ ] Fix the permissions on the entity generator and the pvp areas
+- [x] Fix the permissions on the entity generator and the pvp areas
 - [ ] Fix the double message when player get teleported to the spawn of plot
 - [ ] Fix the chat system (broadcast)
 - [ ] Friend system